Scenic Rail Excursions

 Traveling on a tourist train is usually done at a very leisurely pace.
 Sightseeing is one of the main reason passengers choose scenic train rides.
 Though this is not the only reason to consider when looking for the ideal way to spend some quality family time together, it may also be to enjoy the beauty of the American landscape or just the romantic feeling of reliving a simpler time when travel by train was the American way of life.

 Beginning in the early 1800’s, railroads were the main means of transporting passengers and freight across the vast miles that criss-crossed the American landscape.
 The discovery of gold in California in 1848 created an insentive for the railroads to cross the continent.
 After the driving in of the golden spike at Promontory Summit, Utah the connecting of the east railroads with the west was completed.
 With the completion of the Transcontinental Railroad in 1869, travel by rail across the entire country was made possible for passengers and commerce.
 Along with the coming of the railroads, the cities and towns along these routes began to grow and develop.
 The local cultures that went along with the dependence of the railroads created a world of their own.

 If you want to tour the western US by train, you can enjoy all the beautiful wonders that nature has to offer.
-You can travel to glacier cover mountains of Washington State, enjoy a train ride to the Grand Canyon in Arizona, or the majestic scenery of the tall redwood forests of California.
+You can take a scenic rail excursion to glacier cover mountains of Washington State, enjoy a train ride to the Grand Canyon in Arizona, or the majestic scenery of the tall redwood forests of California.
 Scenic tourist railroads provide the easiest and most relaxing way to see this great country.

 Ride the narrow guage train rides crossing the boarders of Colorado and New Mexico.